ethan-campbell/OCEAN_215/index.md

 ### Evaluation study

 *We conducted a retrospective study assessing the efficacy of the course elements and teaching strategies that we used in Autumn 2020, which concluded that "the instructional design facilitated learning and supported [students'] self-guided scientific inquiry."
-Our [paper](https://doi.org/10.1080/10899995.2024.2384338) in Journal of Geoscience Education offers a detailed analysis and commentary on these teaching materials.
+Our [paper](https://doi.org/10.1080/10899995.2024.2384338) published in *Journal of Geoscience Education* offers a detailed analysis and commentary on these teaching materials.
 It can be referenced using the following citation:*

 Campbell, E.C.\*, Christensen, K.M.\*, Nuwer, M., Ahuja, A., Boram, O., Liu, J., Miller, R., Osuna, I., Riser, S.C.
 (2024).
-Cracking the code: An evidence-based approach to teaching Python in an undergraduate earth science setting. *Journal of Geoscience Education*, in press. doi:[10.1080/10899995.2024.2384338](https://doi.org/10.1080/10899995.2024.2384338). [[Preprint PDF](https://essopenarchive.org/doi/full/10.22541/essoar.168839439.99576639/v3)] *<small>(* Co-first authors, reflecting equal contributions to this work)</small>*
+Cracking the code: An evidence-based approach to teaching Python in an undergraduate earth science setting. *Journal of Geoscience Education*, in press. doi:[10.1080/10899995.2024.2384338](https://doi.org/10.1080/10899995.2024.2384338). *<small>(* Co-first authors, reflecting equal contributions to this work)</small>*

 ---